Università degli Studi di Modena and Reggio Emilia (UNIMORE) – IT

 The Centre of Applied Studies for the Sustainable Management and Protection of Mountain Areas called “GeSDiMont” (UMIL) is an interdepartmental centre of the University of Milan, placed in the central IT Alps, that has a national mandate by the Italian University and Research Minister to promote and coordinate applied research and education activities on mountain issues at the national and international level.
 Its consolidate and growing network includes universities, economic players, institutions at all levels in Italy and abroad.

-Anna Giorgi, WP Leader
+Anna Giorgi, UNIT Leader

 “Ministère de l’enseignement supérieur, de la recherche et de l’innovation (MESRI) – FR